Back to Home

 We just listed 100 swaps, but here is the reality: Not all swaps work everywhere.

 If you are reading this from Manila, swapping milk for Coconut Milk is cheap, easy, and culturally standard.
-If you are reading this from Switzerland, that same swap might be expensive, while Alpine cheese alternatives are abundant.
+But finding Oat Milk might require a trip to a specialty store (and a premium price).

 ๐Ÿ‘‡ Click to Connect & Share: